Skip to content

 • Quick Mounting—easy ability to take on and off

-• Security—Stays on your feet without constant adjustment
+• Security—stays on your feet without constant adjustment

 Running

-The lightweight design of the Pocket Cleats is geared specifically towards trail running.
 Side stability brackets prevent the cleats from slipping side to side, and by tying into your existing lacing system, the shoes and cleats become connected as one piece of gear with no slippage in between—meaning you can make more miles without making extra adjustments.
-The durability of the titanium cleats, and the 1,300+ pound breaking strength of the TPU coated nylon webbing, also ensure the Pocket Cleats will be your running partner for years to come.

 Day Hiking

-Easy to store in your pack and even easier to forget you’re carrying, you’ll be glad you have the Pocket Cleats when you encounter an icy patch on your day hike.
-The Duraflex quick release cord locks make strapping in and out a quicker process than chewing trail mix, and the lightweight addition to your feet allows you to go further than your average day hiker.
-For dawn to dusk endeavors, the 12 mm nylon cord is reflective for added visibility on the trail.
+The Duraflex quick-release cord locks make strapping in and out a quicker process than chewing trail mix, and the lightweight addition to your feet allows you to go further than your average day hiker.

 Backpacking

-If year-round snowy passes are on the trail in front of you, or you like to ditch the crowds by backpacking a bit off-season, Pocket Cleats can be an invaluable asset in your arsenal.
 At 4.8 ounces total (both cleats), even the staunchest gram counter can’t disagree with the great weight-to-utility value.
 The pack size of 5 x 4 x 3 inches (in a nylon stuff sack) makes the cleats easy to lose in your pack until you need them.

 General Use